7. Environmental Health

 1. Describe any known or possible contamination at the site from present or past uses:

-Describe known or possible contamination at the site from present or past uses.
-Indicators of possible site contamination include past uses such as auto repair or wrecking facilities, gasoline dispensing facilities, dry cleaning, municipal landfill, radioactive waste, industrial site, log yard, and agricultural uses.
+Research known or possible contamination at the site from present or past uses.
+Indicators of possible site contamination include past uses such as auto repair or wrecking facilities, gasoline dispensing facilities, dry cleaning, municipal landfill, radioactive waste, industrial site, log yard, smelters and foundries, and agricultural uses.

 2. Describe existing hazardous chemicals and conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity: